Corning Ewer: Significance

-The Corning Ewer is described as "the finest known example of Islamic cameo glass."
 Islamic countries made significant contributions to the history of glassmaking.
 During the Early Islamic Glassmaking period, which spanned from the 8th to 11th century, Islamic glass was traded not only within their countries but also throughout the Mediterranean Sea, East Africa, Russia, and even China.
 Islamic Glasswares were considered luxury goods, often being traded and exchanged across continents including Asia and Europe.
 Glasses were either packed on camels or ships as part of the trans-Asian trade along the Silk Road.